 2. Namba and Shinsaibashi: Street Food and Nightlife

-This area is also called the Minami, which includes the neighborhoods of Dotonbori, Namba, Shinsaibashi, and Amerikamura.
-It is Osaka’s most bustling area, packed with neon-lit streets, lively bars, restaurants, and shopping.
+This is Osaka's most bustling area.
+Also called the Minami, the area includes the neighborhoods of Dotonbori, Namba, Shinsaibashi, and Amerikamura.
+It is famous for the neon-lit streets, lively bars, restaurants, and shopping.

 Where to Stay in Namba/Dotonbori